 A community connected to education indicates opportunity: opportunity for every keen mind to be challenged, nurtured and encouraged.

 What’s a good suburb if you aren’t able to get around?
 A community with high liveability has ready access to quality transport links, whether that’s trains, trams, buses, ferries or major roads.
 Road congestion, typical of more urban areas, indicates a lack of livability.
-Some suburbs have multiple forms of transport on offer, such as Waterford – which has train, bus, bike tracks and quality roads, all to bring you closer to the neighbouring Maitland and Newcastle.
+Some suburbs have multiple forms of transport on offer, such as Waterford – which has train, bus, bike tracks and quality roads, all to bring you closer to the neighbouring cities of Maitland and Newcastle.